 Public key generation parameters can be selected by the Subscribers, but are verified by the Registration Authority and the Certification Authority.
-CA private keys are generated using secure algorithms and parameters based on current research and industry standards.
+Key Pairs are generated using secure algorithms and parameters based on current research and industry standards following the recommendations of ETSI TS 319 312.